coveo/cli/packages/ui/atomic/health-check/best_practices.md

 These properties are crucial for other developer to understand the purpose of your component as well as the homepage hosting the source code.

+Other fields will already populated if you create your custom component with the [Coveo CLI](https://docs.coveo.com/en/cli/).
+Some of them:

+#### name

+You must provide a name for your custom component.

+#### unpkg

+You must provide the path to the `.esm.js` file of your custom component.
+You can find it under the `dist/` folder once you build the component.

+#### keywords

+The package.json `keywords` array should include `coveo-atomic-component`, otherwise your component will not be listed along with other Coveo custom components.
+See https://docs.npmjs.com/cli/v9/configuring-npm/package-json#keywords

 ### Documenting your component

 Make sure a `readme.md` file is included in the component directory, which is the same location of the component's `package.json`.